Stuycs-K/APCS-Lab03-Objects-Template/README.md

   <ol>
     <li>Write a Kitty class.
 Save the file in the same directory as the Driver file.</li>
     <li>
-      Fill in all the required methods, but leave the body blank (non-void methods need a temporary return value).
+      Fill in all the required methods one at a time, and uncomment the test cases in the driver.
       All methods should be public, and all instance variables should be private.
       <ul>
         <li>Constructor: <code>Kitty(String,int)</code> - initilaizes the name/age to the parameters</li>